polterguy/lizzie/docs/introduction.md

-If you evaluate the Lizzie code above, you might be surprised to see that the `@write` invocation that we pass into our `foo` function is in fact not evaluated as we pass it into our function before we explicitly evaluate this function after we have written our _"foo is invoked"_ line.
-This allows us to _"delay evaluation"_ of arguments, and function invocations, and literally anything in fact, until we are really certain about that we actually want to evaluate a function.
+If you evaluate the Lizzie code above, you might be surprised to see that the `@write` invocation that we pass into our `foo` function is in fact not evaluated as we pass it into our `foo` function.
+This allows you to decorate a function invocation, and _"delay"_ its evaluation, to the point in time where you are sure of that you actually want to evaluate it.

 For expensive functions, that might perform expensive IO operations for instance, this little trick can significantly improve performance.
 For the record, if the